 Boatshed – Ensemble Development is the home for new work at Ensemble Theatre.
 Boatshed is a creative hub where seeds are sown, sparks ignite and creative conversations unfurl.
 With a focus on artistic development, it is an inclusive program where we explore potential, commission new work, nurture emerging talent and trial works in development, all of which shape the future of Ensemble Theatre.

 Ensemble Theatre Sandra Bates Director's Awards

 Supported by Deborah Thomas and Jinnie and Ross Gavin.

-We’re thrilled to offer two aspiring directors the Ensemble Theatre Sandra Bates Director’s Award this year.
-The successful applicants will receive the unique opportunity to work as an Assistant Director on two of Ensemble Theatre’s 2019 mainstage productions and direct a Boatshed Development play reading.
-Applications close Friday 21st September.
+We’re thrilled to offer two aspiring directors the Ensemble Theatre Sandra Bates Director’s Award.
+The successful applicants receive the unique opportunity to work as an Assistant Director on two of Ensemble Theatre’s 2019 mainstage productions and direct a Boatshed Development play reading.

 2018: Liz Arday and Felicity Nicol

 Director at Work sessions are a unique opportunity for theatregoers and aspiring directors to go behind-the-scenes and see our directors at work.
 Each session is followed by a discussion with the featured director.